mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 To reduce repetition in the formula definitions, variable types are defined here and only the type name is referenced in the lists of formulas.

 ## Single Record Column Reference
 A column which has only one record related to the query's reference point.
-This could be a column in the query, a column from the query's reference table, or a column that the reference table has an FK relationship to (up to three levels deep).
+This could be a column in the query, a column from the query's base table, or a column that the base table has an FK relationship to (up to three levels deep).

-If there are multiple ways to get to the column (i.e. there are multiple relationships between the query's reference table and the column), then the column reference should also include the relationship to use.
+If there are multiple ways to get to the column (i.e. there are multiple relationships between the query's base table and the column), then the column reference should also include the relationship to use.

 ## Multiple Record Column Reference
-A column which has multiple records related to the query's reference point, This is generally a column that has a reverse FK relationship (up to three levels deep) to the query's reference table.
+A column which has multiple records related to the query's reference point, This is generally a column that has a reverse FK relationship (up to three levels deep) to the query's base table.

-If there are multiple ways to get to the column (i.e. there are multiple relationships between the query's reference table and the column), then the column reference should also include the relationship to use.
+If there are multiple ways to get to the column (i.e. there are multiple relationships between the query's base table and the column), then the column reference should also include the relationship to use.

 Column references to multiple related records also accept input filters, in case the query only needs to use a subset of the related records.